 How we do it

-- Best Practices: We aim to standardize the quality of service delivery at the health center, SRPCA, and HCCN levels through culturally-tailored trainings, actionable measures, and technical assistance to document real time health center performance, improvement, and impact.
+- Promising Practices: We aim to standardize the quality of service delivery at the health center, SRPCA, and HCCN levels through culturally-tailored trainings, actionable measures, and technical assistance to document real time health center performance, improvement, and impact.
 We offer care management strategies designed to streamline services and control costs.

 - Resources: We invest in the quality infrastructure to optimize workflows, health information technology, and expanded care teams.
 Our Quality Center is a collaboration of national stakeholders that help to align quality and cost metrics, build bridges for better health outcomes, and improve patient and staff experiences, administrative management, and equity of care.